FC Trapani 1905: From Serie D to Serie B and league exclusion

-In 2009, chairman Vittorio Morace appointed Roberto Boscaglia as new head coach, with the aim to bring the club back into professionalism; in his first season in charge, Trapani ended as runners-up behind Milazzo.
-However, later in August, due to the high number of resignations of clubs in the higher ranks, Trapani was admitted into the 2010–11 Lega Pro Seconda Divisione (formerly Serie C2), thus ending the club's 13-year absence from the professional ranks.
+In 2009, chairman Vittorio Morace appointed Roberto Boscaglia as new head coach, intending to bring the club's return into professionalism; in his first season in charge, Trapani ended as runner-up behind Milazzo.
+However, later in August, due to the high number of resignations of clubs in the higher tiers, Trapani was admitted into the 2010–11 Lega Pro Seconda Divisione (formerly Serie C2), thus ending the club's 13-year absence from the professional tiers.

-In 2010–11, Trapani finished as runners-up in the Lega Pro Seconda Divisione group C, and successively won the promotion play-offs to Lega Pro Prima Divisione.
-In the first campaign in the third tier, Trapani surprised everyone by topping the league against all odds; an end-of-season crisis, however, led to the Sicilians being overtaken by Spezia in the penultimate week of the season and losing direct promotion.
-In the subsequent promotion play-offs, Trapani defeated Cremonese in the semi-finals, but then lost a two-legged final to fourth-placed outsiders Lanciano.
-In the following season, however, Trapani were crowned champions (this time in group A) and finally promoted to Serie B for their first time ever.
+In 2010–11, Trapani finished as runner-up in the Lega Pro Seconda Divisione Group C and successively won the promotion play-offs to Lega Pro Prima Divisione.
+In the first campaign in the third tier, Trapani surprised everyone by topping the league against all odds; an end-of-season crisis, however, led to the Sicilians being overtaken by Spezia in the penultimate week of the season and losing a direct promotion.
+In the subsequent promotion play-offs, after defeating Cremonese in the semi-finals, Trapani lost a two-legged final to fourth-placed outsiders Lanciano.
+In the following season, however, Trapani were crowned champions (this time in group A) and finally promoted to Serie B for the first time ever.

-In 2015–16, with Serse Cosmi as their coach, they finished in 3rd place, losing to Pescara in the play off final.
-However, they started off the following season badly, sacking Cosmi on 30 November with the club in last place.
-The appointment of Alessandro Calori saw an improvement in form, and the ended the season in 19th place, sitting in the relegation play off spots.
+In 2015–16, with Serse Cosmi as their coach, they finished in 3rd place, losing to Pescara in the playoff final.
+However, they started off badly the following season, sacking Cosmi on 30 November with the club in last place.
+The appointment of Alessandro Calori saw an improvement in form, and they ended the season in 19th place, sitting in the relegation play-off spots.
 Unfortunately, 18th placed Ternana finished five points above the Granata, meaning the club were relegated to Serie C for the 2017–18 season.